What is functional medicine?

 How do I get a prescription refill?

-Patients only If you need a prescription refill, please call your pharmacy and have them fax us a prescription refill request form.
+If you need a prescription refill, please call your pharmacy and have them fax us a prescription refill request form.
 Fax number: (208) 385-0346

 Is Functional Medicine of Idaho accepting new patients?